 Using inappropriate sexualised, intimidating or offensive language.

-At XXX academy we:
+At Rainbow Forge Primary academy we:

 Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others.

-Empower staff to share any low-level safeguarding concerns with the DSL (or a deputy).
+Empower staff to share any low-level safeguarding concerns via Confide (or the headteacher).

 Address unprofessional behaviour and support the individual to correct it at an early stage.